eagleeye0/jiit_shiksha/README.md

 A flutter mobile application

-This project is made by Akshat and Karan for
+This project is made by Akshat and Karan for providing video lectures for jiit students.